fonseca-plx/fonseca-plx/README.md

 # Hello, welcome to my GitHub! 👋

 Brazilian, 27 years old.
-Undergraduate in Systems Analysis and Development and Computer technician at [IFRN - Instituto Federal do Rio Grande do Norte](https://portal.ifrn.edu.br/)
+Undergraduate in Systems Analysis and Development and Computer technician at [IFRN](https://portal.ifrn.edu.br/)

 > I'm currently learning OOP with Java and C++